 IRON GODDESS Organic Oolong tea is a high mountain organic oolong from Taiwan.

-Iron Goddess Organic Oolong is also known as Tieguanyin, Iron Goddess of Mercy or Iron Buddha tea.
-No matter what you call it, this is one interesting tea.
-It is quite highly oxidised, and combines a smoky aroma with a mineral-like mouthfeel.
+It’s also known as Tieguanyin, Iron Goddess of Mercy or Iron Buddha tea.
+It’s medium oxidised, and combines a smoky aroma with a mineral-like mouthfeel and buttery finish.

 As with any tea, you can control its intensity by changing the brewing times and quantity.

 What Makes This Tea Special?